-During the meeting, the student is expected to present a summary of the Thesis Proposal to the committee and respond to questions raised.
+During the meeting, the student is expected to give a brief summary of the Thesis Proposal to the committee and respond to questions raised.
 Based on the assessment of the written proposal and the student's responses to these questions, the committee makes specific recommendations as to corrections, modifications, or substantial revisions.

-The supervisor and committee members record the recommendation on the Thesis Proposal Recommendation Form (Appendix 10).
-The supervisor writes a Summary Report of the Supervisory Committee's review of the Thesis Proposal addressing each of the assessment criteria.
+The supervisory committee members record the recommendation on the Thesis Proposal Recommendation Form (Appendix 10).
+The supervisor writes a Summary Report of the Committee's review of the Thesis Proposal addressing each of the assessment criteria.